dpmiddleware/capm-evaluation/2018-02-12/README.md

 ## Data Generated During the Evaluation

-A list of each ingest ID generated and its result classification can be found in [generateddataclassification.csv](generateddataclassification.csv).
+A list of each ingest ID generated and its result classification can be found in [ingesteventclassifications.csv](ingesteventclassifications.csv).

-All ingest event data generated can be found in the ZIP archive [generateddata.zip](generateddata.zip).
+All ingest event data generated can be found in the ZIP archive [ingestevents.zip](ingestevents.zip).

 ## A Note on Random Numbers